Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Introduction

+(Example 2) Let us now look into a network with physical process.
+The network of chemical, gene, pathways, and diseases (CGPD) shows multilayer and heterogeneous characteristics \cite{Yang2022} similar to our example of Facebook.
+In the CGPD network, multiple types of nodes exist, such as chemicals, genes, biological pathways, and diseases.
+These entities engage in diverse interactions.
+For instance a layer may represent interactions between genes based on co-expression or shared functional annotations.
+Another layer could capture relationships between chemicals and genes, such as chemicals regulating gene expression or inhibiting protein function.
+A third layer may consist of interactions between pathways and diseases, reflecting how certain pathways contribute to disease progression.
+Additionally, direct interactions between chemicals and diseases (e.g., a drug targeting a specific disease) or genes linked to diseases (through genetic mutations or associations) create further connectivity.

+(Example 3) Consider the decentralized social network platform Fediverse\footnote{https://fediverse.to}.
+This platform utilize the ActivityPub protocol and allow different social networking servers to communicate with each other.
+Each of these servers, running on different software, are of heterogeneous by itself providing services for blog, image sharing, video streaming, microblogging etc. to its users.
+In order to run network analysis the data structure must capture properties of each of the servers while preserving its characteristics.
+That is each site are the layers with heterogeneous nodes and links in it.

-Many networks used in different applications \cite{Malek2020, Hammoud2020, PhysRevE.102.032303, Hristova2016} are not homogeneous networks in nature.
-Nevertheless, such networks are assumed to be homogeneous networks \cite{6413734, 7288742}, heterogeneous networks \cite{Jin2021, 7033447} as well as multilayered network \cite{Huang2021, PhysRevE.98.012303, PhysRevE.89.062817} while solving different problems.
-In some cases, authors choose to name the model as heterogeneous multilayered network but the model implicitly uses the same definition of multi-layer network provided in \cite{BOCCALETTI20141}.
-For example, work on sentiment analysis \cite{gyanendro-singh-etal-2020-sentiment} and inter-layer coupling dynamics \cite{RYBALOVA2021110477} consider each layer as homogeneous while different layers contain different types of nodes, i.e., none of the layers are heterogeneous although the graph is heterogeneous.
-A similar scenario can be found in the papers \cite{9454288, 8727718}.
-The literature does not propose a generic network to model all possible characteristics available in modern complex networks.
+\paragraph{Existing Approaches} Many networks used in different applications \cite{Malek2020, Hammoud2020, PhysRevE.102.032303, Hristova2016} are not homogeneous in nature.
+Some examples are already provided above.
+Nevertheless, such networks are assumed to be homogeneous \cite{6413734, 7288742}, heterogeneous \cite{Jin2021, 7033447} as well as multilayered \cite{Huang2021, PhysRevE.98.012303, PhysRevE.89.062817} network while solving different problems.
+Although the combination of the words `multilayer' and `heterogeneous' is used in many of the social network research \cite{gyanendro-singh-etal-2020-sentiment, RYBALOVA2021110477, 9454288, 8727718, Liu2024, 9756648, 10531187, 8683574, Pio-Lopez2021}, these methods are merely a manifestation of the multilayer network data structure \cite{BOCCALETTI20141} in the context of application.
+In other words, the underlying data structure used therein does not support heterogeniety in independent layer.
+For example, work on sentiment analysis \cite{gyanendro-singh-etal-2020-sentiment} and inter-layer coupling dynamics \cite{RYBALOVA2021110477} consider each layer as homogeneous while different layers contain different types of nodes, i.e., none of the layers are heterogeneous.
+Nevertheless, the literature does not propose any unified model of network that incorporates all possible characteristics of modern complex networks.